qoherent/ria-hub-docs/docs/content/.Administration/signing.md

 ## Obtaining the Public Key of the Signing Key

-The public key used to sign Gitea's commits can be obtained from the API at:
+The public key used to sign RIA Hub's commits can be obtained from the API at:

 ```sh
 /api/v1/signing-key.gpg